gemini64/a1-llm/worklog.md

 {constraints}
 ```

-**Issues:** To extract and iterate over the transformed text, we are currently asking the model to use specific delimiters to enclose its final response (this is non-optional as the response also contains all the model's reasoning steps).
+**Issues:** To extract and iterate over the transformed text, we ask  the model to use specific delimiters to enclose its final response (this is non-optional as the response also contains all the model's reasoning steps).

 The code that parses the model's response uses basic ReGEX expressions to extract the tranformed text.